 How to Keep Track of Updates

 - Create an Excel spreadsheet for your website that lists WP, your theme, and plugins in the first column.
 The second and third column should have your original and current versions.
 All the rest of the columns are for update dates.
 Updates are needed randomly and often.

 - Benchmark your site.
 Visit your site and test buttons, forms, and links.
 Make sure pages, posts, images, page elements are all looking good and functioning properly.

 - Always benchmark your site before you update.
 Then check your site after an update to make sure everything (pages, posts, elements, etc…) are showing up and working properly.
 You may have updated several things at one time.

 - Keeping track of all these updates will help you, or your webmaster, or your host, troubleshoot and fix things if anything goes wrong.
-If you notice something is wrong, the first this you do is de-activate the plugins you just updated.
+If you notice something is wrong, the first this you do is deactivate the plugins you just updated.
 Then view your website.
 If the problem is resolved, it is likely one of your plugins has become obsolete, or it is responsible for some kind of conflict.
 Determine if you really need this plugin or not.
 If you don’t, deactivate and delete the plugin.
 If you need the functionality the plugin offers, consider replacing the plugin with one that is more compatible with your website.
 Further troubleshooting may be required and you may need to contact your webmaster, website host, or theme developer for technical support.

 Here is a simple spreadsheet example: